Do I Pay Tax on Foreign Rental Income? A Complete Guide for Canada

 You can buy condos, luxury homes, commercial properties, vineyards, equestrian farms, etc., so basically any type or number of property you want.
 There are relatively few restrictions.
 You would benefit a lot from the help of a Toronto property management company when it comes to going about this entire process right.

-Tax Requirements For Non-Residents
+Tax Requirements On Rental Income For Non-Residents

 Type XIII Taxes